 While many recommend getting benzoyl peroxide gels for treatment, I’ve seen great results using simple Chlorhexidine wipes.
 Use them 2-3 times per day to gently wipe down the affected area, and typically you’ll see a great improvement in less than a week.

-Thanks to their large size and a great brand, I’d recommend taking a look at the XL Chlorhexidine wipes from PetMD (link to Amazon).
+Thanks to their large size and great brand, I’d recommend taking a look at the XL Chlorhexidine wipes from PetMD (link to Amazon).

 Treatment #2 – Keep it Clean!